Dreams (2004 film)

-Dreams is a 2004 Indian Tamil-language romance film directed by Kasthuri Raja and produced by Saraswathi Srikanth.
+Dreams is a 2004 Indian Tamil-language erotic romance film directed by Kasthuri Raja and produced by Saraswathi Srikanth.
 The film stars the director's youngest son Dhanush, with Diya and Parul Yadav as the lead actresses.
 The music was composed by Bharadwaj with cinematography by Kichas.
 The film was released on 11 November 2004 and became a box office failure.

 Plot

 Shakti, a young man, is spoilt by his father and leads a wayward life.
 However, when he falls in love, he works on changing himself for the better but things take a turn for the worse.

 Production

 The film began production shortly after the success of director Kasthuri Raja and actor Dhanush's Thulluvadho Ilamai in 2002, but as Dhanush's Kaadhal Kondein (2003) became a major success, Dreams was stalled as he began signing numerous projects.
 When production resumed, Kasthuri Raja scrapped the earlier footage and started anew due to changes in Dhanush's appearance causing continuity issues.
 Near the release in late 2004, Kasthuri Raja and the producer Srikanth were engaged in legal and financial issues.